 - Company type,

-- Date of Incorporation, and
+- Date of incorporation, and

-Operational status of business
+Operational Status of Business

-The operational status of a business is a metric that indicates whether a company is fully operational or has ceased operations.
-All registered companies in Singapore are required to update their company status on a regular basis, and failure to do so could be a warning sign.
+All registered companies in Singapore, whether local companies or foreign companies, are required to update their company status on a regular basis, and failure to do so could be a warning sign.

 When verifying a company in Singapore, a valid registered business address is especially useful, as an incorrect or suspicious address will immediately raise a red flag.
-Check to see if their address is legitimate or just a mailbox.

 Annual Returns (AR)